discord/discord-rpc/documentation/hard-mode.md

 ## Application Protocol Registration

 One thing that cannot be explicitly done over RPC is registering an application protocol for your game.
 If you choose to do an RPC-only implementation, you will have to register your application protocol yourself in the format of `discord-[your_app_id]://`.
-You can use `Discord_Register()` from `src/discord-register.cpp` as a good example of how to properly register an application protocol for use with Discord.
+You can use `Discord_Register()` as a good(?) example of how to properly register an application protocol for use with Discord.
+For OSX and Linux it is probably simpler to handle the protocol registration as part of your install/packaging.

 ## New RPC Command